paddy-exe/paddy-exe.github.io/content/en/pages/about.md

 toc: false
 ---

 Hi there 👋, my name is Patrick aka 🔥 Lizard.
-I am a Biomimicry student from Germany.
+I am a graduated [Biomimicry](https://biomimicry.org/inspiration/what-is-biomimicry/) engineer from Germany now studying game development sciences.
-I am interested in game, tool and engine development and have been working and messing around with game dev for a while.
+I am interested in game, tool and engine development and have been working and messing around with game development for a while.
 I also have prior professional knowledge in Python.
 Nowadays, I work with the Godot Game Engine on several open-source projects such as Godot itself, GDExtension and several VFX and Shader projects.